OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: ViewLayerSettings.JPG

 This interface is for overseeing the states of View Layers, in particular, their render passes and light passes.
 It removes the need to switch between view layers in order to edit them.
 These settings are built into Blender and do not show overrides and are not in any way related to Shot Manager.
-For per shot layer settings (pinning) see :ref:`View Layers`
+For per Shot layer settings (pinning) see :ref:`View Layers`

 Collections Inspector
 ---------------------